bsw30/2140_Project/README.md

 ### 4. Open frontend

+The frontend is a static webpage, so you do not run it through the terminal. \
+Instead, simply open the HTML file in a browser. \
 Open: `src/main/resources/static/index.html`

 Then, based on the current dataset, enter keywords (e.g., "action", "horror", "echoes", "whispers", "pack") to test the search.